How to Stop Being Too Nice: 5 Powerful Changes that Win Respect

 Life’s too short for that.
 You must stand up for yourself when someone violates a boundary, whether it be physical or psychological.
 Realize you deserve to be treated well and you deserve it just as much as the next person.
 Always speak up for yourself.

-2. Stop apologizing so much.
+2. How to Stop Being too nice: stop apologizing so much.

 Realize that some things don’t warrant an apology.
 And standing up for yourself and saying no are only two of those things.